Universal Transient Stability Analysis: A Pre-trained Generative Transformer-Enabled Power System Dynamics Prediction Framework: Methodology

 \subsubsection{Schedule Sampling Phase}

 { To mitigate the previously described training-inference mismatch, a scheduled sampling fine-tuning stage is proposed.
-Following a curriculum learning strategy \cite{lamb2016professor}, SchS focuses on the top-$K$ error-prone trajectories, denoted by $x_i(t)\in D_{\text{hard}}$ for $t\in [1,T]$ identified within $D_{\text{train}}$, as identified in Algorithm \ref{alg:teaf_concise}.
-Critically, by emulating the iterative, self-conditioned prediction of online deployment, this process compels the model to develop robustness against its own error accumulation, thereby improving long-horizon iterative prediction in online TSA tasks.}
+Following a curriculum learning strategy \cite{lamb2016professor}, SchS focuses on the top-$K$ error-prone trajectories, denoted by $x_i(t)\in D_{\text{hard}}$ for $t\in [1,T]$ identified within $D_{\text{train}}$, as identified in Algorithm \ref{alg:teaf_concise}. {This top-$K$ selection, rather than using the full set of trajectories, offers three key advantages: (i) it avoids gradient dilution, since the full set contains many ``easy'' trajectories where the model already performs well after TeaF, whose gradients would dominate and dilute the signal from hard cases that need improvement \cite{yu2025dapoopensourcellmreinforcement}; (ii) it reduces computational cost, as SchS requires full iterative prediction over each trajectory and training on the full set would incur substantially higher per-epoch cost; and (iii) it allocates the limited SchS training budget to the trajectories that most impact online deployment, where cumulative error and training-inference mismatch are most severe.} Critically, by emulating the iterative, self-conditioned prediction of online deployment, this process compels the model to develop robustness against its own error accumulation, thereby improving long-horizon iterative prediction in online TSA tasks.}

 { During SchS stage, given an initial input sequence $x_{i,\text{input}}\in \mathbb{R}^{L_{\text{seq}}}$ spanning time steps $[1:L_{\text{seq}}]$ from trajectory $x_i$, the model first generates a prediction for the next time window $[L_{\text{seq}}+1,L_{\text{seq}}+L_{\text{pred}}]$: